eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

         static void staticMethod() {} //error!
     }

 In this code, it looks like `staticMethod()` should have access to both the parameter `name`, and the method `instanceMethod()`, since they're both in scope, according to the usual scoping rules of the language.

-So, in order to respect the block structure of the language, there's two important restrictions:
+So, both interfaces and classes may declare _static members_, but, in order to respect the block structure of the language, there's two important restrictions on static members of
+classes:

-- only a class with constructors may define _static members_, and
+- only a class with constructors may define static members, and
 - static members must be defined right at the start of the class, _before_ the initializer section, before the constructors of the class, and before any regular non-static members of the class.

-A nested class or anonymous class may not declare static members.
+A nested interface, class, or anonymous class may not declare static members.

 [current instance]: #self_references_and_outer_instance_references